 As for toughness, the Hyperdrive’s 60-72-in.
 VX4 decks fit the bill, built out of 7-gauge steel—and that’s thick.
 Complete with foot-controlled raising and lowering, they have a cutting height range of 1-5.5 inches.

 And Hustler stands by its product.
 The Hyperdrive series has a 2-year, unlimited hours 5-year, 1200-hour warranty with 3,000 hours for the drive system.
 For pricing, visit or call your local Hustler dealer.

 Residential Pick: Cub Cadet Ultima ZTX6 Series Zero-Turn Lawn Mower

 Cub Cadet’s Ultima ZT series is a popular addition to the company’s fleet of zero-turn offerings, even for homeowners, for whom we recommend the Ultima ZTX.
 We think this model gives you a nice ride … pretty important for a riding mower.

 From a bird’s-eye-view, this line is a good fit for the prosumer class, qualifying as a hybrid species of residential-commercial models.
 Of the lot, we’re giving the Cub Cadet ZTX6 mowers the biggest stamp of approval.

 The features and specifications say it all.

-They’re available with 54- or 60-inch decks, and are driven by Kawasaki FX801 25.5HP commercial-grade engines.
+Equipped with Kawasaki FX801 25.5HP commercial-grade engines, these mowers are available with 54- or 60-inch decks.
 Cub Cadet’s Hydro-Gear ZT-3400 hydrostatic transmission system is also commercial-grade and offers forward speeds up to 9 MPH.